 - Kaspersky Anti-spam

 The interactive map lets you customize its layout by filtering certain types of malicious threats, such as mentioned above.
-So, whether you’re interested in actually tracking places of origin of cyber attacks, occuring in real-time or just simply looking for a way to visualize the threat level of your area, Kaspersky’s Interactive Cyberthreat Real-time Map shows you incidents worldwide.
+So, whether you’re interested in actually tracking places of origin of cyber attacks, occurring in real-time or just simply looking for a way to visualize the threat level of your area, Kaspersky’s Interactive Cyberthreat Real-time Map shows you incidents worldwide.
 Check it out!.

 Malwaretech Live Map